 Atrocities- a point of Universal Convergence

-If the above listed are the points of divergence between the West and the Rest, there is one issue in which the West and the ‘rest’ converge in equal measure.
+If the above listed are the points of divergence between the West and the Rest, there is one issue in which the West and the rest converge in equal measure.

-In the Berlin conference, Leopold managed to get an accent for a free Congo state, as a private dominion, in the guise of abolishing slavery and ‘civilizing’ natives.
-Leopold developed an organization called International African Society to advance this apparently ‘humanitarian’ goals.
-But once Congo Free State was formed, Leopold’s real motives came to the forefront.
-He engaged a tyranny of forced labour for collecting ivory and rubber from Congo.
+In the Berlin conference, Leopold managed to lay claim to a free Congo state, as a private dominion, in the guise of abolishing slavery and “civilising” natives.
+Leopold developed an organisation called ‘International African Society’ to advance this supposedly “humanitarian” goal.
+But once the Congo Free State was formed, Leopold’s real motives were revealed.
+He engaged in a tyranny of forced labor to collect ivory and rubber from Congo.
 He used women and children as captives to make men collect goods for his business.
 Those who protested were tortured.
-He engaged a private militia to flush out and liquidate protestors who ran into forests.
-As the terms of the private militia was to be as economical as possible, they had to collect severed hands of killed rebels to tally against the bullets spend.
-As these terms could not be met many a times, the militia found it easy to severe hands of women and children as a ‘proof’ of their ‘successful’ operation.
-It is estimated about 1/5th of the population perished in the whole episode.
-The situation was so outrageous that colonial apologist like Winston Churchill came up with statements against the Leopold’s regime.
+He engaged a private militia to flush out and liquidate protesters who ran into forests.
+As the orders to the private militia were to carry out their tasks as economically as possible, they had to collect the severed hands of killed rebels to tally against the bullets spent.
+As these terms could not be met all the time, the militia found it easy to sever the hands of women and children as proof of their successful operation.
+It is estimated that about one-fifth of the Congolese population perished in the whole episode.
+The situation was so outrageous, that even colonial apologists like Winston Churchill made statements against Leopold’s regime.

 The Rivals ( the Ascent of the Japan and China)

-Truly, China is rising to become a ‘Chimerica’ ( an economic marriage of convenience between China and America, in Ferguson’s own dictionary of neologisms).
+Truly, China is rising to become a “Chimerica” ( an economic marriage of convenience between China and America, in Ferguson’s own dictionary of neologisms).

 In the book Niall Ferguson makes very pertinent observations on the rise of the West, and the nature of the superiority of its institutions.
 However, he does, many a time, succumb to amending facts in order to fit his theory.